 When you contact a tutor, be sure to state your desired course duration.
 So, if you're looking for a long-term arrangement with a tutor be sure to clarify that they'll be available for the duration; likewise, if you need a tutor to help intensively before a trip abroad, please do discuss your availability requirements before reaching a lesson agreement.
-When you contact tutors we provide a form for you to state how many lessons you think you'll need.

 We encourage adult tutees and parents to give feedback on their tutor so other users can benefit from recommendations.